savely-krasovsky/homelab/README.md

 I would like to switch to Flatcar Linux, but for now it doesn't include the `i915` kernel driver, which is a dealbreaker for me.
 However, it's [already merged](https://github.com/flatcar/scripts/pull/2349) and will soon be available in the Alpha channel.

+Also, I want to move my Traefik, Grafana Alloy and Victoria vmauth configurations to this repo at some point, but I didn't figure out how to do it properly now.

+And finally I want to harden my network setup, since for now it's pretty permissive.